Recommended: clone and fetch all submodules in one go

 pip install -e "qmcsoftware[dev]"

-This installs qmcpy plus its development extras (JupyterLab, matplotlib, pandas, etc.).
+This installs qmcpy plus JupyterLab, matplotlib, pandas, and other development extras.

 pip install -r requirements-course.txt